Skip to content

 }

-• BatchingbatchRendering, initialRenderBatchSize, renderBatchSize, renderBatchDelay, and renderBatchBudgetMs define how many nodes transition from placeholders to full components per frame.
-This incremental mode runs only when virtualization is disabled (:max-live-nodes="0"); with virtualization on, the renderer favours instant paint plus DOM windowing over skeleton placeholders.
+• Batch rendering: batchRendering, initialRenderBatchSize, renderBatchSize, renderBatchDelay, and renderBatchBudgetMs control how many nodes switch from skeletons to real components per frame.
+This only activates when virtualization is disabled (:max-live-nodes="0").

 CodeBlockNode